 4. Using broad match types

-If your targeted keywords are too general, then your ad will appear for irrelevant search queries.
-This will attract more visitors to your site but will cost you dollars and reduce your ROI.
+Your ad will appear for irrelevant search queries if your keywords are too general.
+This mistake will attract more visitors to your site but will cost you dollars and reduce your ROI.

 Drawbacks of using PPC